ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:codeblock}

-### Demonstrate the mirrors
+### Install and upgrade software from the mirrors
 Upgrading the installed software and installing nginx and other packages using the operating system provided software installation tools will demonstrate that even the private instances have access to the {{site.data.keyword.IBM}} provided mirrors.
 The cloud-init program uses the OS native install software, ubuntu apt for example, to install software from the mirrors.
 The mirrors contain the full linux distributions of updates and optionally installed software, like nginx, for the provided images.

-### Demonstrating internet access
+### Test the internet access
-When nginx is initialized it will surface the following file: /var/www/html/index.nginx-debian.html
+When nginx is initialized it will surface the following file: `/var/www/html/index.nginx-debian.html`

-The /init.bash script executed by cloud-init will test if www.python.org can be accessed and put one of these strings in index html file:
+The `/init.bash` script executed by cloud-init will test if www.python.org can be accessed and put one of these strings in index html file:
 - INTERNET - if it is possible to install software from the internet
 - ISOLATED - if the internet is not available

 ## Upload and execute
-There may be data and software that is available on the filesystem of your on premise system or CI/CD pipeline that needs to be uploaded to the VSI and then executed.
+There may be data and software that is available on the filesystem of your on-premise system or CI/CD pipeline that needs to be uploaded to the VSI and then executed.
 To demonstrate a script will be uploaded from the filesystem of your computer being used for this tutorial.
 The execution of the script will wait for the index html file to exist indicating that nginx has been installed.
 It will then create a file, testupload.html, containing the string `hi`.

 ```
 #!/bin/bash